 Who shouldn’t get a chiropractic adjustment?
 If a patient presents any of the following disorders, chiropractors may hesitate to perform spinal adjustments:

 Many chiropractors require a one-time fee for the initial consultation, where a physical examination, x-rays, and personal health history are usually administered.
-From this initial consultation, a doctor of chiropractic can lay out an effective treatment plan for each individual patient.
+From this initial consultation, a chiropractor can lay out an effective treatment plan for each individual patient.

 Most chiropractic care is not covered by insurance.
-We do not accept insurance, including Medicare/Medicaid for this reason.
+Our practice does not accept insurance, including Medicare/Medicaid for this reason.

-Some insurance plans cover short-term chiropractic care for rehabilitation after an injury, such as a car crash or sports injury.
-However, most insurance plans do not cover chiropractic care for maintenance, prevention, and general wellness.
+Some insurance plans cover short-term chiropractic care for rehabilitation after an injury, such as a car accident or sports injury.
+Most insurance plans do not cover chiropractic care for maintenance, prevention, and general wellness.

-If you’re considering chiropractic care but aren’t sure you can afford it, talk to your chiropractor’s office about options such as payment plans or CareCredit.
+If you’re considering chiropractic care but are still determining if you can afford it, talk to your chiropractor’s office about options such as payment plans or CareCredit.

 Chiropractors are highly qualified medical professionals with a Doctor of Chiropractic education.
-They are trained and educated to administer chiropractic adjustments to all sorts of people — from children to the elderly.
+They are trained and educated to administer chiropractic adjustments to all people — from children to older adults.

 At Denver Upper Cervical Chiropractic, we have administered countless chiropractic adjustments.
 Gentle adjustments of the upper spine are critical to recovering from cervical instability.
 Click here to learn more about our practice.